yuekaizhang/dynamo/docs/guides/disagg_perf_tuning.md

 The best number of GPUs to use in the prefill and decode engines can be determined by running a few fixed isl/osl/concurrency test using [GenAI-Perf](https://github.com/triton-inference-server/perf_analyzer/tree/main/genai-perf) and compare with the SLA.
 GenAI-Perf is pre-installed in the dynamo container.

 Besides the parallelization mapping, other common knobs to tune are maximum batch size, maximum number of tokens, and block size.
 For prefill engines, usually a small batch size and large max_num_token is preferred.
 For decode engines, usually a large batch size and medium max_num_token is preferred.
-More details on tuning the max_num_token and max_batch_size will be covered in the next section.
+For details on tuning the max_num_token and max_batch_size, see the next section.

 For block size, if the block size is too small, it leads to small memory chunks in the P->D KV cache transfer and poor performance.
 Too small block size also leads to memory fragmentation in the attention calculation, but the impact is usually insignificant.
 If the block size is too large, it leads to low prefix cache hit ratio.
 For most dense models, we find block size 128 is a good choice.

 ## Disaggregated Router

 Disaggregated router decides whether to prefill a request in the remote prefill engine or locally in the decode engine using chunked prefill.
-For most frameworks, when chunked prefill is enabled and one forward iteration gets a mixture of prefilling and decoding request, three kernels will be launched:
+For most frameworks, when chunked prefill is enabled and one forward iteration gets a mixture of prefilling and decoding request, three kernels are launched:
 1. The attention kernel for context tokens (context_fmha kernel in trtllm).
 2. The attention kernel for decode tokens (xqa kernel in trtllm).
 3. Dense kernel for the combined active tokens in prefills and decodes.